Open-Markets-Initiative/Directory/Organizations/Cboe/Protocols/CboeEurope/AuctionFeed.md

-## Cboe Europe Auction Feed
+## CboeEurope Auction Feed: Cboe Europe Auction Event Data

-Pitch feed providing auction indicative and result data for Cboe European equity venues.
+Dedicated auction event feed publishing opening, closing, and intraday auction information for equities traded on Cboe Europe Equities.

 ### Overview

-Europe Auction Feed delivers real-time opening, closing, and intraday auction information for instruments traded on Cboe Europe's venues.
-The feed includes indicative prices, paired and imbalance quantities, and auction result messages throughout the auction process.
+Auction Feed is a dedicated market data product that publishes auction information for Cboe Europe Equities, including opening auction, closing auction, volatility auction, and price improvement auction events.
+It carries the indicative prices, imbalance quantities, and auction status messages that market participants rely on to trade auctions intelligently.

-The feed supports participants monitoring European equity auction events on Cboe Europe.
-Indicative data is continuously refreshed as order interest changes during scheduled and intraday auction collection windows.
+Messages are delivered in the Cboe Pitch binary format over Ip multicast with A and B feed redundancy, and a companion Tcp gap request proxy service provides replay of missed multicast messages.
+The feed is unidirectional market data and cannot be used to submit orders.

 ### Transport

-Udp multicast with sequenced delivery and spin server gap recovery.
+Udp multicast via the Cboe Pitch framing for real-time delivery of sequenced binary market data messages with per-packet sequence numbers and A and B feed redundancy.
+Tcp for the Cboe Grp Gap Request Proxy service used by subscribers to recover messages missed on the multicast feed.

 ### Key Characteristics

-- **Opening and closing auctions** - Indicative data for scheduled European auction events
-- **Imbalance information** - Paired quantities and directional imbalance data
+- **Auction events** - Opening, closing, and intraday auction messages
-- **Auction results** - Final auction prices and executed quantities
+- **Indicative prices** - Auction collar and imbalance information
-- **Continuous updates** - Refreshed indicative data as auction interest changes
+- **Cboe Pitch** - Native Cboe binary message format
+- **Multicast delivery** - Udp multicast with A and B feed redundancy
+- **Gap request proxy** - Tcp recovery service for missed multicast messages